Camping in Redwood National Park

 Location: 10 miles east of Crescent City

-Amenities: Visitor center, picnic tables, fire pits, barbeque grills, dump station, and hot showers.
+Amenities: Visitor center, beach, bike trails, picnic area, dump station, and hot showers.

 Mill Creek Campground